How to Prepare for Colorado’s Psychedelic Therapy Training

 4. Professional Conduct

-Because licensure is involved, trainees should be prepared for standards around documentation, accountability, and ongoing compliance.
+Since the licensure is involved, the trainees are to be ready to standards related to documentation, accountability, and its constant compliance.

 Educational Background: What Helps (and What’s Not Required)